biya-coin/biyaliquid-docs/.gitbook/developers/injectived/use.md

 # Using biyachaind

-The following page explains what one can do via `biyachaind`, the command-line interface that connects to Biyachain.
-You can use `biyachaind` to interact with the Biyachain blockchain by uploading smart contracts, querying data, managing staking activities, working with governance proposals, and more.
+The following page explains what one can do via `biyachaind`, the command-line interface that connects to Biya Chain.
+You can use `biyachaind` to interact with the Biya Chain blockchain by uploading smart contracts, querying data, managing staking activities, working with governance proposals, and more.

 ## Prerequisites